8string/weather-app-in-vue/README.md

 > choo + choo = train

-I've put in comments to better navigate through the code.
+I've put in comments to better navigate through the code in the 'helpMe.vue' file

 ------------------------------------------------------